reinhart1010/nix/docs/en/common/fmt.md

 ---
 # fmt

-Reformat a text file by joining its paragraphs and limiting the line width to given number of characters (75 by default).
+Reformat a text file by joining its paragraphs and limiting the line width to a number of characters (75 by default).
 More information: <https://www.gnu.org/software/coreutils/fmt>.

 - Reformat a file: